 On the island of Mykonos, await you great Mediterranean beaches, vibrant nightlife and friendly ambience.
 With perfect sailing conditions and delicious local food too, it’s an excellent holiday choice.

-A famous Greek island which is part of the Cyclades island group.
-The central town, on the west coast, is also called Mykonos.
+A famous Greek island that is part of the Cyclades island group.
+The central town on the west coast is also called Mykonos.
 Most of the 11,000 people on the island live in the centre.

 The Greeks rebelled against the Ottoman Empire in 1821.
 Greece became an independent Mediterranean state in 1830.
 By the 1930s, the island became popular with famous artists and wealthy Europeans as a favourite holiday destination.
 The ceased during World War II, but tourism picked up again during the 1960s.